NissimHadar/hifi/BUILD_OSX.md

 ### Homebrew

 [Homebrew](https://brew.sh/) is an excellent package manager for macOS.
-It makes install of some High Fidelity dependencies very simple.
+It makes the installation of some High Fidelity dependencies very simple.

-    brew install cmake openssl qt
+    brew install cmake openssl

 ### Python 3